ithacaxyz/porto/README.md

 }
 ```

-If a session is granted upon connection, the `experimental_connect` JSON-RPC method will return the session on the `capabilities.sessions` parameter of the response.
+If a key is granted upon connection, the `experimental_connect` JSON-RPC method will return the key on the `capabilities.keys` parameter of the response.

 Example: